kimai/api-sync/README.md

 ## Installation

-- clone the repo: `git clone `
+- Clone the repo: `git clone git@github.com:kimai/api-sync.git kimai-api-sync`
-- create the database and then the necessary tables, structure can be found in `database.sql`
+- Create the database and then the necessary tables, structure can be found in `database.sql`
-- execute `php composer.phar install --optimize-autoloader -n`
+- Execute `php composer.phar install --optimize-autoloader -n`
-- edit `configuration.php` and adjust settings to your needs
+- Edit `configuration.php` and adjust settings to your needs

-Everything setup?
-Great!
-Now you can sync your data

 ## Usage